limo-756/github-pages-with-jekyll/_posts/2022-04-03-DB-Isolation-Levels.md

 date: 2022-04-03
 ---

+### What is Isolation property?
+Isolation in DB means how and when updates made by a transaction are visible to other transactions.

 ### Isolation levels in DB
 1. Read Uncommitted : In this isolation level the transaction can read uncommitted changes done by another transaction.
 2. Read Committed : In this isolation level the transaction can only read the committed changes.